grandeljay/XAMPP-Virtual-Hosts/README.md

 # XAMPP Virtual Hosts
-Create and manage Virtual Hosts for XAMPP.
+Create and manage Virtual Hosts for XAMPP with a clean and user friendly interface.

 ## Note
-This project is still very young.
-There is no updater available yet.
-Please make sure to download the newest version here until there is an updater available.
+If you are experiencing any issues please let me know, by creating an [issue](https://github.com/grandeljay/XAMPP-Virtual-Hosts/issues/new).
+Your feedback is very appreciated.

 ## Features
 - User Friendly GUI to manage all your Virtuals Hosts
     - View Virtual Hosts
     - Add Virtual Hosts
     - Delete Virtual Hosts
-- Automation Of
+- Automation of
-    - backups
+    - creating backups
     - finding httpd-vhosts.conf (manual input/override possible)
+- Version checker / updater
+- Restore backups

 ## Requirements
 - XAMPP